 Target’s system requires 24 hours before employees are able to look up a purchase made on a card.

-6. You can return an item purchased as part of a BOGO promotion.
-Your refund will be reduced by the prorated discount.
+8. You can return an item purchased as part of a BOGO promotion.

 When you buy two items as part of a BOGO promotion, the discounted item is always the one that receives the discount.
-If you buy a $7 item and a $6 item as part of a “buy one, get one 50% off promo,” you’ll save $3 — half the value of the lowest priced item.
+If you buy a $7 item and a $6 item as part of a “Buy 1, Get 1 50% off promo,” you’ll save $3 — half the value of the lowest priced item.

 If you choose to return either the $7 or the $6 item, your refund will be worth $1.50 less than you paid.
 The $3 savings is split between the two items.